Smallville season 10: Superman mythology

-With a glimpse of the iconic Superman costume in the season nine finale, Peterson confirmed that the costume will return and play a more prominent role in the final season, even going as far as to hint that the last scene of Smallville will see Clark wearing it.
+With a glimpse of the iconic Superman costume in the season nine finale, Peterson confirmed at the time that the costume will return and play a more prominent role in the final season, even going as far as to hint that the last scene of Smallville will see Clark wearing it.
 The producers were able to acquire the Superman costume worn by Brandon Routh in Superman Returns.
-DC Comics offered the suit worn by Christopher Reeve, but Peterson explained, "[it] just didn't quite fit with our world."
-Welling promised long-time viewers that, "Our number one goal this year is to wrap it up in a way that will satisfy the fans and give them hope that Clark has gone on to become Superman."
+DC Comics offered the suit worn by Christopher Reeve, but Peterson explained that it did not fit so much for the show.
+Welling promised to long-time viewers that their main goal was to finish the series in a way that will satisfy the fans and give them hope that Clark becomes Superman by the show's end.
 Executive producer Kelly Souders said that in order for Clark to do this, Clark has to "wrestle" with the internal things that are preventing him from being an "inspirational hope".
-Though Clark is still in his "dark hour", he will become Superman by the end of the season.
-Peterson explained, "This year... the palette of the show will grow brighter and what he wears... is going to change;" Clark will end up exploring his destiny and work toward his future of becoming a hero.
+Though Clark is still in his "dark hour", he becomes Superman by the end of the season.
+Peterson explained that the palette of the show grows brighter when Clark puts on the costume; Clark ends up exploring his destiny and works toward his future of becoming a hero.

 Broadcast and reception

-The season ten premiere brought in 2.98 million viewers, the highest viewing figures The CW have had in the Friday 8–9 pm timeslot in over two years.
+The season ten premiere brought in 2.98 million viewers, the highest viewing figures The CW had had in the Friday 8–9 pm timeslot in over two years.
 The series finale brought in 3.02 million viewers.
 By the end of its tenth season, Smallville became the longest running science fiction television show in the United States; it broke the Guinness World Record held by Stargate SG-1.
 TV Guide ranked the series finale 5th in its review of the Top TV Episodes of 2011.